-Terminal Local IP Address: IP address of the UT to access the Web UI and talk to the UT via LaunchPad.
+Terminal Local IP Address: IP address of the UT to access the Web UI.
 This address is configurable by the user.
 The default Local IP address of the terminal is 192.168.128.100.

 Standard Connection: A standard connection is charged by volume of data sent.
 The bandwidth you are allocated depends on terminal type and network availability, but is always 'best effort', that is, you are allocated bandwidth depending on your requirements and the requirements of other users of the BGAN network, or BGAN Terminal.
 This connection class is suitable for most data types, other than multimedia.